 When I see something beautiful or interesting I use my phone’s camera to photograph pretty, clear pictures.
+The built in camera is light and easy to stash in my purse.

 When I am on the road I use my GPS to check my destination’s distance and the ETA.
 Or I check for slow downs in traffic, like accidents or high water or storms.
 But there are even more uses for this wonderful gift from the internet powers that be.